dexterp/dexterp-galera/README.md

       }
     }

-    # Galera recommends minium of 3 servers so that a primary can be elected
+    # A minimum of 3 servers is recommended for the highest availability without performance impact
     node /^db\d+/ inherits galeracluster {
     }